Aaron Peirsol

-Aaron Wells Peirsol (born July 23, 1983) is an American former competition swimmer and backstroke specialist who is a former world champion and world record-holder.
-He is a three-time Olympian and seven-time Olympic medalist (five gold, two silver).
-Individually, he currently holds the world record in the 200-meter backstroke event (long course).
-In February 2011, Peirsol announced his retirement, saying, "I ended up doing everything I set out to do."

-Peirsol's successes have earned him the American Swimmer of the Year Award once.
-He has won a total of thirty-six medals in major international competition: twenty-nine gold, six silver, and one bronze spanning the Olympics, the World, Pan American, and the Pan Pacific Championships.
+Aaron Wells Peirsol (born July 23, 1983) is an American former competition swimmer and backstroke specialist who swam for the University of Texas and is a former world champion and world record-holder.
+He is a three-time Olympian and seven-time Olympic medalist with five gold, and two silver medals.
+Individually, he has held the world record in the 200-meter backstroke event (long course).
+In his long career, Peirsol captured a total of thirty-six medals in major international competition: twenty-nine gold, six silver, and one bronze spanning the Olympics, the World, Pan American, and the Pan Pacific Championships.